tomi-vanek/microts/README.md

 # _microts_ - code generator for microservices

-Microservice code generator with interface-first approach: from **OpenAPI - Swagger** REST API specification is generated complete projectt skeleton with _TypeScript_ code, tests and _Docker_ configuration.
+Microservice code generator with interface-first approach: from **OpenAPI - Swagger** REST API specification is generated complete project skeleton with _TypeScript_ code, tests and _Docker_ configuration.

-Generated code has the ambition to minimize implementation time & code for new microservices.
+Generated code has the ambition to minimize implementation time for new microservices.

 ## Quick start